Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Materials Methods

 We generated nine subsets of the PulseDB dataset, inspired by the instructions in the original PulseDB publication \cite{wang2023pulsedb} and the corresponding code repository.
-Tables \ref{tab:tab1} and \ref{tab:tab2} summarise the utilized PulseDB dataset in this paper (including data from MIMIC and VitalDB), and the generated subsets, respectively.
+Tables \ref{tab:tab1} and \ref{tab:tab2} summarize the utilized PulseDB dataset in this paper (including data from MIMIC and VitalDB), and the generated subsets, respectively.
 We have three major subsets, Calib, CalibFree, and AAMI, which are derived from VitalDB or MIMIC, or a combination of VitalDB and MIMIC (combined) sources, resulting in nine different subsets.
-We kept the original test sets intact to ensure comparability with results in the literature, but we split off additional validation and calibration sets from the respective training sets mimicking the way in which the respective test sets were constructed.
+We kept the original test sets intact to ensure comparability with results in the literature; however, we split off additional validation and calibration sets from the respective training sets, mimicking the way in which the corresponding test sets were constructed.

-\heading{External datasets} We used the datasets presented in a recent benchmark study \cite{gonzalez2023benchmark} as external datasets, as they are qualitatively very different to PulseDB in terms of sample size, signal quality and patient collective, and are therefore well-suited to investigate the OOD generalization of models trained on PulseDB or subsets thereof. \cite{gonzalez2023benchmark} provides the pre-processed versions of each external dataset along with their pre-processing methods, which serve as external datasets for the purpose of our study (Table \ref{tab:tab1}).
+\heading{External datasets} We used the datasets presented in a recent benchmark study \cite{gonzalez2023benchmark} as external datasets, as they are qualitatively very different from PulseDB in terms of sample size, signal quality, and patient population, and are therefore well-suited to investigate the OOD generalization of models trained on PulseDB or subsets thereof. \cite{gonzalez2023benchmark} provides pre-processed versions of each external dataset along with the corresponding pre-processing methods, which we use as the external in this study (Table \ref{tab:tab1}).
 These datasets are comprehensively described in \cite{gonzalez2023benchmark}.
 Therefore, we refer to the original publication for details, and now briefly outline the key features of each dataset:

 \begin{itemize} \item \textit{Sensors}: The Sensors dataset is derived from MIMIC-III with simultaneous PPG and ABP waveforms from 1,195 ICU patients.
 After pre-processing, it includes two 15-second segments per record with a 5-minute interval between them.